For contributors

 Section titled “Monorepo management”Turborepo is used to manage monorepo.

-Demos are self-contained NPM packages.
+Demos are self-contained packages.

 All demos should contain their own scripts and assets.
 The code and the assets are often duplicated across the demos.